snok/django-guid/README.rst

 * :code:`VALIDATE_GUID`
         Whether the :code:`GUID_HEADER_NAME` should be validated or not.
         If the GUID sent to through the header is not a valid GUID (:code:`uuid.uuid4`).

     Default: True

+* :code:`RETURN_HEADER`
+        Whether to return the GUID (Correlation-ID) as a header in the response or not.
+        It will have the same name as the :code:`GUID_HEADER_NAME` setting.

+    Default: True